Smoothness and singularities of the perfect form and the second Voronoi compactification of ${\mathcal A}_g$: Introduction

 \section{Introduction}

-By the theory of toroidal compactifications admissible $\GL_g(\ZZ)$-in\-var\-iant tessellations of the rational closure of the space of positive-definite real quadratic forms in dimension $g$ -- also known as admissible rational polyhedral decompositions or fans -- give rise to so called toroidal compactifications of the moduli space ${\mathcal A}_g$ of principally polarized abelian varieties.
-This theory was first developed by Ash, Mumford, Rapoport and Tai \cite{AMRT} and has since been used by numerous authors in geometric studies of moduli of abelian varieties.
+Reduction theory of quadratic forms is a classical topic.
+This leads to interesting admissible $\GL_g(\ZZ)$-in\-var\-iant tessellations of the rational closure of the space of positive-definite real quadratic forms in dimension $g$ -- also known as admissible rational polyhedral decompositions or fans.
+In algebraic geometry these give rise to toroidal compactifications of the moduli space ${\mathcal A}_g$ of principally polarized abelian varieties.
+This theory was first developed by Ash, Mumford, Rapoport and Tai \cite{AMRT} and has since been used by numerous authors in geometric studies of moduli of abelian varieties, where it is often essential to consider not only the non-compact spaces ${\mathcal A}_g$, but to work with good projective models.
 More precisely, such a decomposition defines both a variety and a stack (see \cite{FC}, \cite{SB}).
 Toroidal compactifications have the property that the boundary is ``big'', i.e. has codimension $1$.
-All toroidal compactifications dominate the Satake compactification~$\Sat$ which is set-theoretically given by
+All toroidal compactifications map surjectively onto the Satake compactification~$\Sat$ which is set-theoretically given by

 In the literature three different types of decompositions have been studied in detail: the {\em first Voronoi} or {\em perfect cone} decomposition, the {\em second Voronoi} decomposition and the {\em central cone} decomposition, leading to the corresponding toroidal compactifications $\Perf$, $\Vor$ and $\Igu$ correspondingly, see \cite{Nam} for more details.
 In recent years the meaning of these various toroidal compactifications has been clarified.
-The central cone compactification has been identified with the {\em Igusa} compactification, a (partial) blow-up of the Satake compactification $\Sat$.
-The second Voronoi compactification $\Vor$ has a meaningful interpretation in terms of moduli of abelian varieties, roughly speaking its boundary points correspond to degenerate abelian varieties, more precisely to semi-abelic varieties.
+The central cone compactification has been identified with the {\em Igusa} compactification, a blow-up of the Satake compactification $\Sat$.
+The second Voronoi compactification $\Vor$ has a meaningful interpretation in terms of moduli of abelian varieties.
+Its boundary points correspond to degenerate abelian varieties, more precisely to semi-abelic varieties.
 For details the reader is referred to work by Alexeev \cite{alexeev} and Olsson \cite{olsson}.
-Finally, the first Voronoi or perfect cone compactification is well behaved with respect to the minimal model program.
+Finally, the first Voronoi or perfect cone compactification is a good model to work with from the point of view of the classification theory of higher-dimensional algebraic varieties.
 Shepherd-Barron \cite{SB} has proved that $\Perf$ has canonical singularities and that its canonical bundle is ample if $g \geq 12$.
 Thus $\Perf$ is a {\em canonical model} in the sense of the minimal model program if $g\geq 12$.